huggingface/distil-whisper/training/README.md

 * `wer_threshold`: sets the WER threshold between the normalised pseudo-labels and normalised ground truth labels.
 Any samples with WER > `wer_threshold` are discarded from the training data.
 This is beneficial to avoid training the student model on pseudo-labels where Whisper hallucinated or got the predictions grossly wrong.
 * `freeze_encoder`: whether to freeze the entire encoder of the student model during training.
 Beneficial when the student encoder is copied exactly from the teacher encoder.
 In this case, the encoder hidden-states from the teacher model are re-used for the student model.
 Stopping the gradient computation through the encoder and sharing the encoder hidden-states provides a significant memory saving, and can enable up to 2x batch sizes.
 * `dtype`: data type (dtype) in which the model computation should be performed.
 Note that this only controls the dtype of the computations (forward and backward pass), and not the dtype of the parameters or optimiser states.
+* `lr_scheduler_stype`: defines the learning rate schedule, one of `constant_with_warmup` or `linear`.
+When experimenting with a training set-up or training for very few steps (< 5k), using `constant_with_warmup` is typically beneficial, since the learning rate remains high over the short training run.
+When performing long training runs (> 5k), using a `linear` schedule generally results in superior downstream performance of the distilled model